 What is the Boer War?
-It is two wars that occurred in South Africa that involved the Boers, of Dutch decent, and the British.
+It was two wars that occurred in South Africa involving the Boers, of Dutch decent, and the British.

-The second Boer War began in October 1899 and was fought between the British and Transvaal and the Orange Free State.
-Tensions had begun almost as soon as the first Boer War ended.
-Gold was discovered in Witwatersrand, bringing a large number of foreigners into the region.
-Diamonds already had been discovered in Kimberly.
+Tensions began almost as soon as the First Boer War ended.
+Gold was discovered in Witwatersrand, and diamonds previously were discovered in Kimberly.
+Both discoveries brought a large number of foreigners into the region.

-Soon the number of foreigners was greater than the Boer population and they were demanding voting rights, something the Boers resisted.
+The number of foreigners soon was greater than the Boer population, and they demanded voting rights, something the British resisted.

 Diplomatic negotiations failed to end the conflict peacefully.

-The Boers were effective guerilla fighters, a tactic they had used in the first war.
+The Boers were effective guerrilla fighters, a tactic they had used in the first war.
 To combat this, the British instituted a scorched-earth policy.
-Towns, farms and crops were burned and livestock was killed.
+Towns, farms and crops were burned, and livestock was killed.
 This strategy was meant to deprive the Boers of their food sources.